 Mama's Split Pea Soup Recipe

 My mom was German-Russian, brought up in very frugal conditions.
-Soup wasn't just a first course, an appetizer of thin broth with a few vegetables floating around the rim.
+Soup wasn't just a first course or an appetizer of thin broth with a few vegetables floating around the rim.
 Soup was a stick-to-the-ribs hearty meal, and this one is no exception.
 In fact, I submitted the recipe to a Progresso Soup contest and received honorable mention.
 (I'm sure Mama would have been proud.)

 - 2/3 cup dry navy or white beans